Ireland Team vs England In 1995 – Where Are They Now?

 RB Terry Phelan (Manchester City)

 What more can be said about a man who has an entire Hall Of Fame named after him?
 Phelan would go on to win 42 Ireland caps and play for 11 clubs, including the fantastically named Charleston Battery in South Carolina.
 He retired from football in 2009 when he had been playing for New Zealand’s Otago United.
-He currently works as a Football Development Manager for the SESA Football Academy in India.
+Following a spell working as a Football Development Manager for the SESA Football Academy in India and as a coach at the Wigan Athletic Academy, Phelan is now coaching at the Liverpool centre of the Templegate Training academy.
 Any excuse to play this.

 LM Eddie McGoldrick (Arsenal)